-In connection with the company's shift to a global business unit model during 2022, the company assessed its business priorities and operational structure to maximize the customer experience and deliver on growth and earnings potential.
-As a result of this assessment, the company committed to restructuring actions during the second quarter of 2022, which included the company's separate announcement to withdraw from Russia ("Russia Exit") (collectively the "2022 Restructuring Actions").
-Through the year ended December 31, 2023, the company recorded net pre-tax restructuring and other charges of \$373 million inception-to-date under the 2022 Restructuring Actions, consisting of \$131 million of severance and related benefit costs, \$116 million of asset related charges, \$67 million of costs related to contract terminations (including early lease terminations) and \$59 million of other charges.
-The company does not anticipate any additional material charges from the 2022 Restructuring Actions as actions associated with this charge are substantially complete.
+In connection with the company's shift to a global business unit model, the company assessed its business priorities and operational structure to maximize the customer experience and deliver on growth and earnings potential.
+As a result of this assessment, the company has committed to restructuring actions that, combined with the impact of the company's separate announcement to withdraw from Russia ("Russia Exit") (collectively the "2022 Restructuring Actions"), is expected to result in total net pre-tax restructuring and other charges of \$350 million to \$420 million comprised of \$105 million to \$120 million of severance and related benefit costs, \$125 million to \$150 million of asset related charges, \$65 million to \$80 million of costs related to contract terminations (including early lease terminations) and \$55 million to \$70 million of other charges.

-Cash payments related to these charges are anticipated to be up to \$210 million, of which approximately \$150 million has been paid through December 31, 2023, and primarily relate to the payment of severance and related benefits, contract terminations and other charges.
-The restructuring actions associated with these charges are substantially complete.
+Cash payments related to these charges are anticipated to be \$180 million to \$210 million, of which approximately \$90 million has been paid through December 31, 2022, and primarily relate to the payment of severance and related benefits, contract terminations and other charges.
+The restructuring actions associated with these charges are expected to be substantially complete in 2023.

-The total net pre-tax restructuring and other charges recognized through the year ended December 31, 2023 included \$53 million associated with the Russia Exit.
-The Russia Exit net pre-tax restructuring charges consisted of \$6 million of severance and related benefit costs, \$6 million of asset related charges, and \$30 million of costs related to contract terminations (including early lease terminations).
-Other pre-tax charges associated with the Russia Exit were recorded to cost of goods sold and other income (expense) - net in the Consolidated Statement of Operations, relating to inventory write-offs of \$3 million and settlement costs of \$8 million, respectively.
+The total net pre-tax restructuring and other charges included \$48 million associated with the Russia Exit for the year ended December 31, 2022.
+The Russia Exit net pre-tax restructuring charges consisted of \$6 million of severance and related benefit costs, \$6 million of asset related charges, and \$26 million of costs related to contract terminations (including early lease terminations).
+Other pre-tax charges associated with the Russia Exit were recorded to cost of goods sold and other income (expense) - net in the Consolidated Statement of Operations, relating to inventory write-offs of \$2 million and settlement costs of \$8 million, respectively.
+Additional pre-tax charges up to \$20 million associated with the Russia Exit are possible, primarily associated with the collectibility of government receivables.
+The company also recorded a pre-tax benefit of \$3 million relating to the sale of seeds already under production in Russia when the decision to exit the country was made and that the company was contractually required to purchase, which consisted of \$8 million of net sales and \$5 million of cost of goods sold in the Consolidated Statement of Operations ("Russian Seed Sale").

-The charges related to the 2022 Restructuring Actions related to the segments, as well as corporate expenses, for the years ended December 31, 2023 and 2022 were as follows:
+The charges related to the 2022 Restructuring Actions related to the segments, as well as corporate expenses, for the year ended December 31, 2022 were as follows:

-For the Year Ended December 31,
+(In millions) For the Year December 31

-(In millions) 2023 2022

-Seed \$ 17 \$ 120
+Seed \$ 120

-Crop Protection 5 41
+Crop Protection 41

-Corporate expenses 20 111
+Corporate expenses 111

-Total 1 \$ 42 \$ 272
+Total 1 \$ 272